TABLE OF CONTENTS |

-For example, if you don’t know the first name of everyone on your contact list, you can use Liquid to set up a fallback word, such as “friend” or “team” (or any other word that works for your script), for those folks!
+For example, if some contacts don’t have a first name on your list, you can use Liquid to insert a fallback word, such as “friend,” or “team,” or any other word that works for your script so every message still feels personal.for those folks!
 With Liquid, you can also use variables to change the copy that each of your recipients sees, all from a single campaign.

-Note that if your entire campaign is experiencing rendering issues (i.e. if there’s an error in your Liquid), it will automatically pause, and you'll be notified on the Campaign Results page.
-If only certain contacts encounter problems due to mismatching data, you'll find details under the Initial Status section on the campaign results page.
-They’ll be marked as “Script Rendering Failed.”
+Any Liquid error that affects your entire script will automatically pause the campaign and trigger an alert on the Campaign Results page.
+If only certain contacts encounter problems due to mismatching data, you'll find details under the Initial Status section on the Campaign Results page, each marked as “Script Rendering Failed.”

 We’ve written out some helpful templates for common situations where you might use Liquid!
 You can copy and paste these templates into your scripts, and replace the yellow highlighted sections with your own choices for fallbacks/minimum ask values/etc.

-If you’re including a number variable in your script, you can use these templates to modify that variable directly from STWT.
+When you include a number variable in your script, like donation_ask,you can use these templates to modify that variable directly from Scale to Win Text.
 For example, you may want to include the amount of the last donation each contact made, or a specific donation ask amount that’s based on previous donations made by each contact.
 In these examples, we’re using the variable name donation_ask, but you can always swap in your specific variable name – such as ask or hpc – to use these templates for other number variables!

 Replace 0 or blank amounts only